 At Cardiologist’s Kitchen our priority is to help everyone to look after their heart health through evidence-based dietary interventions.
 This sounds simple, right?
 The CardioKit team wants it to be easy, so that more people can benefit from our lifestyle advice.
-We have put all Dr Ali Khavandi’s tips into the ‘INGREDIENTS FOR A HEALTHY LIFE’ poster, now available to download –
+Find all Dr Ali Khavandi’s tips for the ‘INGREDIENTS FOR A HEALTHY LIFE’ listed here;

 So, what are the ingredients for a healthy life?

 This sounds obvious, but it’s more specific than just losing weight.
 People who carry excess weight, particularly around the belly, will find their blood pressure reduces as they lose kilos and their waist size decreases.
 Belly fat is linked to a range of conditions such as type 2 diabetes, high cholesterol and atrial fibrillation.